1 Introduction to Devito

 1.1 What is Devito?

-Devito is a Python-based domain-specific language (DSL) for expressing and solving partial differential equations using finite difference methods.
+Devito (Luporini et al. 2020) is a Python-based domain-specific language (DSL) for expressing and solving partial differential equations using finite difference methods.
 Rather than writing low-level loops that update arrays at each time step, you write the mathematical equations symbolically and let Devito generate optimized code automatically.

 1.1.1 The Traditional Approach